Fork me on GitHub

 Length: 14:35

-In this guide, we will show you how to register a Kubernetes cluster with Teleport by deploying the Teleport Kubernetes Service on the Kubernetes cluster you want to register.
+This guide demonstrates how to enroll a Kubernetes cluster as a Teleport resource by deploying the Teleport Kubernetes Service on the Kubernetes cluster you want to protect.

-In this setup, the Teleport Kubernetes Service pod detects that it is running on Kubernetes and registers the cluster automatically.
+In this scenario, the Teleport Kubernetes Service pod detects that it is running on Kubernetes and enrolls the Kubernetes cluster automatically.
+The following diagram provides a simplified overview of this deployment scenario with the Teleport Kubernetes Service running on the Kubernetes cluster:

 Prerequisites